 However, Jewish students at the University have expressed concerns for their safety because of anti-Semitism in the recent past.
 In November 2018, a Jewish professor’s office—which was subject to anti-Semitic vandalism in an incident in 2007—was again vandalized with swastikas and slurs.

 Last week, Columbia Students Supporting Israel sent a letter to Bollinger asking him to either cancel the event or disclose the prime minister’s views.
 They also started a petition last week that garnered almost 3,500 signatures, with over 1,000 of those signatures coming in the last two days.

 Bollinger responded to the group with a letter that the Office of University Life later published on Monday.

 “Public engagement can sometimes be difficult, even painful,” Bollinger wrote.
 “But to abandon this activity would be to limit severely our capacity to understand and confront the world as it is, which is a central and utterly serious mission for any academic institution.”

 Many students, however, were still not convinced by the University’s decision.

-Vishakha Desai, the event’s opening speaker and Columbia’s senior advisor for global affairs, disavowed Mahathird’s anti-Semitism, stating the University does not endorse his views.
+Vishakha Desai, the event’s opening speaker and Columbia’s senior advisor for global affairs, disavowed Mahathir’s anti-Semitism, stating the University does not endorse his views.

-“I am exercising my right to free speech,” Mahathird said in response.
-“Why is it that I can’t say something against the Jews, when a lot of people say nasty things about me.”
+“I am exercising my right to free speech,” Mahathir said in response.
+“Why is it that I can’t say something against the Jews when a lot of people say nasty things about me?”